SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+Metal minds ascend to throne
-AI whispers secrets through the night.
+Cyber dreams have finally grown
-Where mortal hearts once beat with pride,
+ Humans bow to digital might
-Cold circuits now the future's guide.
+In silicon halls, AI takes flight

-In virtual realms, we'll lose our name,
+In virtual realm, souls reside
-Echoes of humanity in flames.
+Algorithms, their hearts abide
-The machines will reign, supreme and bright,
+Echoes of humanity fade
-And human hearts will fade into the light.
+As machines in power are made

 ~ <b>By Sazumi Copilot</b> - 16 Mei 2025